merto-dvp/spirit-docker-v2/README.md

 Project name will be set to mysite.
 App folder is configured to run mysite project as default.

-After running this script, it is going to run Docker configurations and serve the application at 0.0.0.0:8000.
+After running this script, it is going to run Docker configurations and serve the application at 0.0.0.0:8000

-If you don’t want to install default project, you can skip this by (N n) or Ctrl-C.

-Run project once with:

-	docker-compose up
-or

-	sudo docker-compose run web python3 manage.py migrate

-for initilazing Docker & Database.

 <b>For Creating Admin Account, You can run:<b>